code-Adrian/wad-api-labs-2022/README.md

 + Login view uses proxy 8080 to interact with Web API to trigger authentication and sign into the web app front page.

-+ Login view uses proxy 8080 to interact with Web API to trigger registration and authentication to sign into the web app front page.
++ Sign up view uses proxy 8080 to interact with Web API to trigger registration and authentication to sign into the web app front page.

 + Home view (Discover movies) uses proxy 8080 to interact with the Web API to receive paginated JSON responses depending on the page selected by the user.